 - a unique blend of striking scenic beauty, endless outdoor recreational opportunities and celebrated heritage.

 The Bassmaster Tournament Series consistently ranks Lake Champlain in its top 100 bass fisheries, where quantity, quality, and even scenery are important factors.
-In fact, Lake Champlain has ranked in the Top 25 several times, and was awarded the number 5 rank in 2012.
-While the Bassmaster Tournament Series hosts several Pro/Am events on Lake Champlain throughout the year, casual fishermen and women have ample opportunity to reel in their fair share of largemouth and smallmouth bass (along with approximately 75 other fish variations) by land, or by boat.
+In fact, Lake Champlain has ranked in the top 25 several times, and was even awarded the number 5 rank in 2012.

 Put it all together and it's no surprise that fishermen and women flock to the Lake Champlain Region each year.
 You'll want to spend more than a day checking out our top-shelf fishing holes, and we have plenty of options for you to hang your fishing hat at the end of the day, and grab a great meal as well and recharge for the next morning.

-If you really want to accelerate the learning curve, you can hire one of our experienced fishing guides early on in your trip.
-They'll point you to the right spots, tell you what lure or bait to use, and you'll have great fishing for the duration of your stay.
+If you really want to accelerate the learning curve, you can hire one of our experienced fishing guides.
+They'll point you to the right spots, tell you which lure or bait to use, and you'll have great fishing your entire stay.

-Attention NY anglers: keep in mind - Lake Champlain fishing means an early start to the season.
-Due to a shared Vermont shore-line, bass fishing on Lake Champlain boasts an opening day a full week earlier than other New York lakes and ponds.
-So mark your calendars now, and book a reservation for next spring, at one of our numerous lodging or camping spots along the Lake, and get ready to land the big one.
+Attention New York anglers!
+Keep in mind that Lake Champlain fishing means an early start to the season.
+Due to a shared Vermont shoreline, bass fishing on Lake Champlain boasts an opening day a full week earlier than other New York lakes and ponds.
+So mark your calendars now, book a reservation at one of our numerous lodging or camping spots along the lake, and get ready to land the big one.